AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 You can use the open source MongoShake tool developed by Alibaba Cloud to synchronize data between MongoDB databases.
 This tool can be used in scenarios such as data analysis, disaster recovery, and active-active replication.
 This topic describes how to configure MongoShake to synchronize data between ApsaraDB for MongoDB replica set instances in real time.

-**Note:** If you want to implement two-way data synchronization between replica set instances, you can[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm#/ticket/createIndex).
+**Note:** If you want to implement two-way data synchronization between replica set instances, you can [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm#/ticket/createIndex).

 ## MongoShake overview